epikswagmaster/pt-info/README.md

 if youre under 16 or over 21, please dont try to be friends with me, i am 18. c+h or a simple compliment is perfectly okay regardless of age!

+i know some shy people will sit next to me with a cosplay from the same fandom, I am not always going to see it, so please don't be afraid to whisper me. <3

 <p align="center"> ok now we getting serious

 i may sit at / around what is called the "Proship tree", i am NOT apart of this group. pro-shipping is the validation of ALL ships including minor x adult, incest, or animal x human. it is not okay.